twhit/timsproject/README.md

 Notes:

+2015-02-27: Did a new commit, although not much has actually changed...

+Spent some time trying to figure out the error with uploading image files to my database.
+The POST calls work, but the file is being sent as content-size 0.
+I haven't figured it out yet, so I ended up putting the code back the way it was.

+I also started a new repo called pytest.
+I added the pydev plugin and set up a test project to link to my main java project.
+I'm not completely sure how that works yet, but that will be next after the image db issue is resolved.

+I found a python lib that does neural network and machine learning stuff, but I'm having issues with the installation.
+Will revisit that later.

 2015-02-15:The project is set up with basic REST APIs to interact with a "parts" table.
 Assuming there will be part names, model numbers, types, etc., associated with the parts represented in the images being processed, I created the parts table to hold whatever